PATHWAYS

 in protecting these vital connections.

-Completion of three (of 7) mosaic mural panels, “Protect Our Wildlife Corridors”.
+Completion of eight (of 8) mosaic mural panels, “Protect Our Wildlife Corridors”.

 Two qualified team leaders who are training volunteers in wildlife track